 - —Approve front counter details early

-- —Coordinate POS and low-voltage routing up front
+- —Plan POS and low-voltage wiring up front

 Frequently Asked Questions